-- (1) All members of the Audit Committee, which was established in accordance with Section 3(a)58(A) of the Exchange Act, meet the independence, experience, and other applicable NASDAQ listing requirements and applicable SEC rules regarding independence. - (2) Mr. Flaschen and Mr. Bonadio qualify as an "Audit Committee Financial Expert," as defined by applicable SEC rules. - (3) Mr. Horsley and Mr. Inman do not intend to seekre-election to the Board or any of its standing committees. - (4) Ms. Wilson was appointed to the Audit Committee in July 2017 and the Corporate Development Advisory Committee in October 2017. - (5) All members of the G&C Committee meet the NASDAQ independence criteria.
+- (1) All members of the Audit Committee, which was established in accordance with Section 3(a)(58)(A) of the Exchange Act, meet the independence, experience, and other applicable Nasdaq listing requirements and applicable SEC rules regarding independence. - (2) Mr. Flaschen and Mr. Bonadio qualify as an "Audit Committee Financial Expert," as defined by applicable SEC rules. - (3) All members of the G&C Committee meet the Nasdaq independence criteria for compensation committee members and directors overseeing director nominations.

-The Audit, Investment, G&C, and Corporate Development Advisory Committees' responsibilities are more fully described in each committee's charter adopted by the Board, which are accessible at www.paychex.com/investors under Corporate Governance & Committees.
+The Audit, Investment, G&C, and Corporate Development Advisory Committees' responsibilities are more fully described in each committee's charter adopted by the Board, which are accessible on the Company's website at www.paychex.com/investors under Corporate Governance & Committees.